Timeline of crimes involving the Order of Nine Angles: 2020

-After Melzer was exposed, several other active members of the US military were also discovered to be members of the ONA.
-Corwyn Storm Carver was found to be another member in communication with the group and in possession of ONA paraphernalia and literature while stationed in Kuwait.
+After Melzer was exposed, several other active members of the US military were also discovered to be adherents of the ONA.
+Corwyn Storm Carver was found to be another in communication with the group and in possession of ONA paraphernalia and literature while stationed in Kuwait.
 Shandon Simpson, member of the Ohio Army National Guard sent to quell the George Floyd protests in Washington, D.C. openly espoused neo-Nazi views and was also found to be in the RapeWaffen.
 Simpson told that he was planning to shoot the protesters as part of "racial holy war" and was intercepted by the FBI but only after he had already been deployed.

 In January 2020, ONA followers Luke Austin Lane, Jacob Kaderli and Michael Helterbrand were arrested for and later convicted of stockpiling weapons and plotting to kill an antifascist couple and their young children.
-In preparation Lane along with dozen other people had engaged in paramilitary training and sacrificed a ram, drank its blood and consumed psychedelic drugs in an occult ritual on his property.
+In preparation Lane, along with a dozen other people, had engaged in paramilitary training and sacrificed a ram, drank its blood and consumed psychedelic drugs in an occult ritual on his property.

 The British political advocacy group Hope not Hate reported in March 2020 that there were six cases of neo-Nazis connected to ONA being prosecuted for terrorist offenses during the year alone.

 In March 2020, Hope not Hate began a campaign to have the Order of Nine Angles banned, proscribed, as a terrorist group, a campaign supported by several British members of Parliament including the Labour Party's Yvette Cooper, Chair of the Home Affairs Select Committee.

 On 18 September 2020, Toronto Police arrested 34-year-old Guilherme "William" Von Neutegem and charged him with the murder of Mohamed-Aslim Zafis.
 Zafis was the caretaker of a local mosque who was found dead with his throat cut.
 The Toronto Police Service said the killing is possibly connected to the stabbing murder of Rampreet Singh a few days prior a short distance from the spot where Zafis' murder took place.
-Von Neutegem is a member of the ONA and social media accounts established as to belonging to him promote the group and included recordings of Von Neutegem performing satanic chants.
+Von Neutegem is an ONA adherent and social media accounts established as to belonging to him promote the group and included recordings of Von Neutegem performing satanic chants.
 In his home there was also an altar with the symbol of the ONA adorning a monolith.
 According to Evan Balgord of the Canadian Anti-Hate Network, they are aware of more ONA members in Canada, and their affiliated organization Northern Order.
 CAHN reported previously of the Northern Order when a member in Canadian Armed Forces was caught selling firearms and explosives to other neo-Nazis.